Collecting figures as a hobby

 The Good Smile Company also publishes warnings about counterfeits on its official website, as well as pictures that could identify the counterfeit.
 As an example, the popular Re: Zeron Rem figures are full of fakes.

-Photos: © Good Smile Company, please note that in Japan a circle means "ok" and a cross means "no".
+Photos: © Good Smile Company, please note that in Japan a circle means "ok" and a tick means "no".

 The most common types and product families of figures